Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 Including Space·Time Guerrilla Trotsky, of course.

-#### And More

-Of course, if there's a **Current Crisis**, there's a **Latest Crisis**, which is still on everybody's mind.

-As with regular characters, you may decide to come up with a crisis right now, or to decide it during play.
-You may have ideas, or you may ask the Time Deck.
+Let's come up with a second Aspect, which is going to describe a previous crisis.
 Let's say we ask the Time Deck.

 * _What's the previous crisis_?